Aveglia/vAMPirus/docs/HelpDocumentation.md

 (Information from  https://treehouse.github.io/installation-guides/mac/homebrew)

-Now we should be good to use Homebrew to install Vagrant and VirtualBox to set up the VPN.
+Now we should be good to use Homebrew to install Vagrant and VirtualBox to set up the VM.

 #### Install Vagrant and Virtual Box